AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/backwards-incompatible-changes-for-graphql-placeorder-api-in-adobe-commerce-2-4-6-p8.md

 ## Issue

-After the upgrade on Adobe Commerce 2.4.6-p8 security-only patch, the [`placeOrder` [!DNL GraphQL API]](https://developer.adobe.com/commerce/webapi/graphql/schema/cart/mutations/place-order/) doesn't return an expected error response as seen in any previous 2.4.6 patch versions.
+After the upgrade on Adobe Commerce 2.4.6-p8 security-only patch, the [`placeOrder` [!DNL GraphQL API]](https://developer.adobe.com/commerce/webapi/graphql/schema/cart/mutations/place-order/) doesn't return an expected error response, as seen in any previous 2.4.6 patch versions.
 This may lead to a broken checkout experience for merchants using [!DNL PWA] storefront or any other [!DNL GraphQL API]-based storefront for their stores.

 <u>Step to reproduce</u>: